roadtocode4u/spaceship/docs/interview/03-JavaScript/01-easy/01-easy.md

 <details>
   <summary>What are the events in JavaScript?</summary>

-An event is an action that occurs as per the user's instruction as input and gives the output in response.
-We can consider different types of inputs, such as `clicking a button` , `moving the mouse` , `pressing a key` , and when users press tab and text box change
+An event in JavaScript is basically something that happens when a user interacts with a webpage.
+It could be `clicking a button`, `moving the mouse` , or `pressing a key`.
+For example, when you press the "tab" key and a text box changes on a webpage, that's an event.

 **JavaScript has several built-in event objects.**